-The Canadian College of Osteopathy defines our work as “a natural medicine which aims to restore function in the body by treating causes of pain and imbalance.”
+The Canadian College of Osteopathy defines our work as “a natural intervention which aims to restore function in the body by addressing causes of discomfort and imbalance.”

 - It’s natural because nothing is added.
 There are no medications or remedies.